rhenanbartels/hrv/paper/paper.md

 ## Pre-processing
 ### Filtering the RRi series

 In some cases and for many different reasons, the tachogram may present with movement artifacts or undesired RRi values, which may jeopardize the analysis results.
 One way to deal with this scenario is to apply filters to the RRi series.
-For this reason, the hrv package offers three lowpass filters for noise removal: moving average, which given an order value $N$, replaces every RRi value by the average of its $N$ neighbors values;  the moving median, which works similarly to the moving average filter, but apply the median function; and the quotient filter [@piskorski2005filtering], that removes the RRi values which the ratio with its adjacent RRi are greater than 1.2 or smaller than 0.8.
+For this reason, the `hrv` package offers four lowpass filters for noise removal: moving average, which given an order value $N$, replaces every RRi value by the average of its $N$ neighbors values;  the moving median, which works similarly to the moving average filter, but apply the median function; the quotient filter [@piskorski2005filtering], that removes the RRi values which the ratio with its adjacent RRi is greater than 1.2 or smaller than 0.8; and finally, the threshold filter, which is inspired in Kubios [@tarvainen2014kubios] threshold-based artifact correction algorithm: each RRi is compared to a local value consisting of the median of adjacent RRi.
+If the difference between a given RRi and the local median is greater than the threshold in milliseconds this RRi is considered an ectopic beat.
+Ectopic RRi values are replaced with cubic spline interpolation of the entire tachogram.

 ```python
 from hrv.filters import moving_median, quotient